solidpixel/solidpixel.github.io/_posts/2021-02-25-invariant-tail.md

 ---------------------------------

-Many SIMD instruction sets include operations that give fast approximations of other operations, trading speed for accuracy.
+Many SIMD instruction sets include operations that give fast approximations of other operations, trading accuracy for speed.

 A good example here is something that replaces divides (`a / d`) with reciprocals (`a * recip(d)`), or divisions by square root (`a / sqrt()`) with